Take-Home Pay in France

 - Social Contributions

-- the employer withholds employee's social security contributions at source and remits the total contributions to the social security authorities.
+- the employer withholds employee's social security contributions at source and remits the total amount to the social security authorities.
 The contributions are computed on an employee's yearly gross salary.
 The social security contributions include:

-- the general social contribution (CSG) is payable by individuals living in France and who benefit from the compulsory health insurance
+- the general social contribution (CSG), payable by individuals living in France who benefit from the compulsory health insurance

-- the contribution to the social debt (CRDS) applies to earnings and to income from wealth.
+- the contribution to the social debt (CRDS), applied to earnings and to income from wealth.
 The territorial scope of the CRDS is the same as the CSG.
 CRDS is paid by individuals living in France who benefit from a compulsory insurance scheme

 The information presented here is based on the fiscal regulations in France in 2022.
 Visit impots.gouv.fr for more details.

 Cost of Living in Paris

 The median gross income in Paris is 4,000 EUR per month.
 According to the results of our survey, with this salary a single person with no dependants is likely to: